 Two Week Look Ahead

-The following work items will be occurring for the project.
+Work is winding down before winter.
+The following items will be occurring over the next two weeks.

 - Crest Avenue parking lot expansion and improvements